anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The :cite:t:`k8s-api` supports all operations and communications between components, and external user commands.
 Everything in the Kubernetes platform is treated as an API object.
-Different API versions indicate different levels of stability and support.
-An API can have Alpha, Beta or Stable
+Different API versions indicate different levels of
+stability and support.
+An API can have Alpha, Beta or Stable versions.
+The version of APIs that are backed by a feature
-versions.
-The version of APIs that are backed by a feature will match the stage of the feature itself (i.e. Alpha, Beta
+will match the stage of the feature itself (i.e. Alpha, Beta or GA or Stable).
-or GA/Stable).

 The policy for RA2 to include Kubernetes APIs as mandatory is:

-APIs that are in following stages can be made mandatory:
+In this Reference Architecture APIsonly those API can be mandatory which are in any of the following stages:

 - Stable
 - Beta when introduced before Kubernetes version 1.24